sooriyaarachchi/pybites.github.io-src/content/alicante-pychallengeday.md

 > Organization is sometimes taken for granted but it's the oil on which these kind of events run.

-Don't get me wrong, we learned as much as the participants.
+I think we learned as much as the participants.

 First the coding: people solved the problem in different ways, fascinating to see.

 The setting: as much as you prepare, some unexpected things always happen (GH account/access, difference csv parsing Python 2 vs 3).
 A good prep should prevent showstoppers but expect some instant hacking and creativity regardless :)

 The event, although small, required some organization (thanks [Python Alicante](https://twitter.com/python_alc?lang=en)!): signup form, promo (flyer, Twitter, university), code challenge prep and release timing, GH PR submission process, coffee, classroom, winner price (book), Gitter chatroom.
 Organization skills are valuable to have and the community will thank you for it.